isabella232/mobile-services.en/help/android/c-marketing-cloud/mc-methods.md

 Here are the Experience Cloud ID methods that are provided by the Android library.

-The SDK currently supports multiple Adobe Experience Cloud Solutions], including Analytics, Target, Audience Manager, and the Adobe Experience Platform Identity Service.
+The SDK currently supports multiple Adobe Experience Cloud Solutions, including Analytics, Target, Audience Manager, and the Adobe Experience Platform Identity Service.

 Methods are prefixed according to the solution.
 For example, Experience Cloud ID methods are prefixed with `visitor`.
 For more information, see [Experience Cloud ID Configuration](/help/android/c-marketing-cloud/mcvid.md).